baldurk/renderdoc/docs/getting_started/faq.rst

 Querying an ``ID3D11Device`` for UUID ``{A7AA6116-9C8D-4BBA-9083-B4D816B71B78}`` will return an ``IUnknown*`` and ``S_OK`` when RenderDoc is present.

-.. |debug_tool_link| raw:: html

-   <a href="https://renderdoc.org/debug_tool.txt" target="_blank">GL_EXT_debug_tool</a>

-|debug_tool_link| is implemented on RenderDoc, which is an extension I've proposed for this purpose (identifying when and which tool is injected in your program).
+`GL_EXT_debug_tool <https://renderdoc.org/debug_tool.txt>`_ is implemented on RenderDoc, which is an extension I've proposed for this purpose (identifying when and which tool is injected in your program).
 It allows you to query for the presence name and type of a debug tool that's currently hooked.
 At the time of writing only RenderDoc implements this as I've only just proposed the extension publicly, but in future you can use the queries described in that spec.

 .. note::